michal-minarik/naser/README.md

 ```"decimal_separator": ","```

-# Taging your events in calendar
+# Tag events in your calendar

 When using the calendar export feature you can add a special tag to the body of your event which will then be recognized, parsed and exported automatically to the input.xlsx file.